JunMa11/NeurIPS-CellSeg/README.md

 The naive baseline's primary aim is to give participants out-of-the-box scripts that can generate successful submisions.
 Thus, there are many ways to surpass this baseline:

 - New cell representation methods.
 In the baseline, we separated touching cells by simply removing their boundaries.
-More advanced cell representation could be used to address this issue, such as [stardist](https://github.com/stardist/stardist), [cellpose](https://github.com/MouseLand/cellpose), [omnipose](https://github.com/kevinjohncutler/omnipose), [deepcell](https://github.com/vanvalenlab/deepcell-tf), and so on.
+More advanced cell representation could be used to address this issue, such as [stardist](https://github.com/stardist/stardist), [cellpose](https://github.com/MouseLand/cellpose), [omnipose](https://github.com/kevinjohncutler/omnipose), [deepcell](https://github.com/vanvalenlab/deepcell-tf), and so on. **We highly recommend trying these SOTA methods.**
 - New architectures
 - More data augmentations and the use of additional [public datasets](https://grand-challenge.org/forums/forum/weakly-supervised-cell-segmentation-in-multi-modality-microscopy-673/topic/official-external-datasets-thread-720/) or the set of unlabeled data provided.
 - Well-designed training protocols